MarioSimoes60044/forge_hackathon_2025/README.md

 1. Open the **n8n** workflow.
 2. Manually enable the **Telegram trigger** associated with the bot.
 3. Send a voice message to the bot to start a conversation.
-4. Follow audio instructions to perform one of the supported actions.
+4. Follow audio instructions to perform one of the supported actions (call about expiring policies, fetch claims CSV, call about fees, create new claim, etc.).

 ---

 ## Future Improvements

-- Persistent Telegram webhook listener
+- Persistent Telegram webhook listener to maintain continuous conversation flow.
-- Airtable record validation
+- Airtable record validation and robust error handling for missing or duplicated records.
-- Multi-language support for the voice agent
+- Multi-language support for the voice agent and call personalization.
+- Personalized message templates for fee reminders and claim notifications.
-- Full frontend-backend integration
+- Full frontend-backend integration and employee authentication.
-- Customer-facing chat and claim management portal
+- Customer-facing chat and claim management portal.
-- Smarter voice intent classification
+- Smarter voice intent classification and configurable CSV/PDF export options.
-- Dynamic CSV and PDF export customization

----

-## Team

-- André Sousa
-- Mário Simões
-- Sunday Onwe
-- Tomás Ferreira